Raaj Kumar: Public image and legacy

 Raaj Kumar is regarded as one of the greatest actors in Indian cinema.
-His gravelly baritone and distinctive dialogue delivery inspired writers to create larger than life roles infused with his trademark wit and sarcasm.
+His baritone voice and distinctive dialogue delivery inspired writers to create roles infused with his trademark wit and sarcasm.
+Even when cast alongside more prominent stars, and despite not being "conventionally handsome", his sharply enunciated dialogues were often considered memorable.
+His style established him as one of Hindi cinema's foremost "dialogue kings."

+Marked by exceptional clarity in Urdu, elegant phrasing, and a trademark sense of drama, his ability to elevate romantic lines, lengthy monologues, or moments of anguish with carefully measured pauses and refined articulation earned him a devoted following and made his voice a defining aspect of his screen presence.
+However, this highly stylised approach also became a limitation.
+As filmmakers increasingly relied on his vocal charisma and mannerisms, his performances grew repetitive, with exaggerated theatrics and ornate costumes overshadowing character depth.

 His catch phrase Jaani, first heard in Waqt (1965), and his insistence on wearing white shoes became extensions of his on screen persona, earned him the name "Prince of Bollywood".

 During the early 1970s, when Zeenat Aman was rapidly ascending to stardom following her breakout role in Hare Rama Hare Krishna, she met Raaj Kumar at a film premiere.
 Although she was already a rising star, Kumar reportedly said to her sarcastically: "Zeenat, you are very beautiful.
-Why don’t you try acting?"
+Why don't you try acting?"

-Before his film career, he served as a sub inspector with the Bombay Police in Mahim.
-That experience instilled discipline and gravitas qualities he brought to every performance.
+Before his film career, he served as a sub inspector with the Bombay Police in Mahim..

 Despite his elegance, Kumar was also known for being outspoken and egocentric.
 Both actor Mukesh Khanna and director Subhash Ghai recalled having to temper his temperament on the set of Saudagar.
 Director Ramanand Sagar once claimed Kumar rejected the script for Aankhen with a curt joke asking if even the dog would accept it after which they never collaborated again.

 A persistent anecdote from his police days tells of a violent altercation in which he allegedly beat a man who made a derogatory remark about a woman.
-Although the man reportedly died and Raaj Kumar was later acquitted the story deepened his larger than life mystique.
-In contrast many colleagues like Rajendra Kumar, Danny Denzongpa and Raza Murad recall his intellect wit and moments of genuine humility.
-One memorable account described him bending to receive a garland from a child an act of graciousness at odds with his imposing image.
+Although the man reportedly died and Raaj Kumar was later acquitted, the story deepened his larger than life mystique.
+In contrast, many colleagues like Rajendra Kumar, Danny Denzongpa and Raza Murad recall his intellect, wit and moments of genuine humility.
+One memorable account described him bending to receive a garland from a child, an act of graciousness at odds with his imposing image.

 In 2022, he was placed in Outlook Indias "75 Best Bollywood Actors" list.